-Adrian picks up his plate.
+Adrian nods.
 “Thank you for sharing that with me.
 I didn’t know that.”

 But, see, that is the other thing.
 I have said before that my pace is slower than other people’s.
 I say this when we are visiting the city and I am carefully staring at the broken sidewalk while eyeing the people rushing around me just as that river does.
 I say this when we go out to eat and when we take Reko for his walk.

 I often say how I feel, but people, even my loved ones, don’t seem to realize it.
 I think part of that is because I struggle with expressing myself orally.
-When I try, it is like watching a movie through a thin, white curtain.
-Beyond that gauzy curtain, you may only see shadows instead of illuminations.
+When I try, it is like watching fish swimming in a river, their forms blurry underwater.
 I will say, “I move slowly, especially when I am not alone” and mean that when I am around other people, I now have to be cautious of their unpredictable motions as well as my own motor skills.
 Perhaps I don’t express that clearly enough.

-Now imagine that, in addition to a curtain between you and the movie screen, the projector light is dim.
-The images are there, but they are indistinct, washed out.
-Nuances are concealed — facial expressions, gestures, small movements.
-That dim light is my affect.
+Now imagine that, in addition to water, the river is muddy.
+The blurry fish fade into shadows and nuances disappear.
+My affect is that mud.
 When I say, “Fast activities overwhelm me”, I mean just that.
 I am overwhelmed, mere moments away from a meltdown.
 But, because I don’t say it with drama or flair, people, even my loved ones, don’t understand the extent of how I am feeling it.
 The emotion is there, inside me, but my affect is monotonous or, as I consider it, matter-of-fact.
 I often think, My words should be sufficient.
 I don’t speak with theatrics but that doesn’t mean my words aren’t true.